 “The blips divulged in Letters to Kelly Clarkson by Julia Bloch could almost make a reader blush with how personal and, at times, crushingly earnest they are.” —Charlotte Seley, Rediver

 Julia Bloch grew up in Northern California and Sydney, Australia, and studied at Carleton College, Mills College, and the University of Pennsylvania.
 From 2006 to 2011 she co-curated the Emergency reading series in Philadelphia.
 She is the recipient of the San Francisco Foundation’s Joseph Henry Jackson Literary Award and the William Carlos Williams Prize for Poetry.
 In 2008, her poem “The Selfist” was adapted by composer James Falconi and performed by the Network for New Music at the Kimmel Center for the Performing Arts in Philadelphia.
 In addition to three chapbooks, her poems, essays, and reviews have recently appeared in Journal of Modern Literature, Aufgabe, P-Queue, Sibila (translated into Portuguese), and elsewhere.
-She is an editor of Jacket2 and lives in Southern California, where she teaches literature and gender studies at the Bard College MAT program.
+She is an editor of Jacket2 and lives in Philadelphia, where she teaches creative writing and works as associate director of the Kelly Writers House.